Run boosted AI agents.

 macOS 10.15+ (Catalina or later)

-Drag-and-drop installer.
+Standard macOS installer package.
 Adds devcage to PATH and Finder Quick Actions.

 Portable